lhost-v3/api/docs/Authentication.md

 ## SSL

 SSL is required for all API calls.
-The APi will return a `400 Bad Request` in case SSL is not used.
+The API will return a `400 Bad Request` in case SSL is not used.

 ## JWT